 You were handling both prongs pretty darn well.
 Prong one, you might incorporate, let’s say, a funny viral meme into an article to spruce up or spice up that article, make it more engaging.
 We’ve got lots of examples of those kinds of funny memes on various articles on your site.
-We should include an example or two in the show notes of those; that’ll be fun.
 That’s part of it, but then the other part of creating these videos, like using Lumen5.
 In fact, maybe you want to explain for our listeners, who are unfamiliar with Lumen5, what that is and why we’re using it?

 Lumen5 is this self-service video editing platform that takes probably potentially years of learning out of the cycle that someone without a lot of experience could say, “Oh, I just want some text to flow into it.”
 They don’t have to figure out how to make it flow from left to right or right to left, but they just type in the text that they want to appear, they can select from a ton of royalty-free media with its audio, video, or stock photographs, and to build up in a one-, two-, three-, or four-minute video that gets the point across in an easy to understand way.
 It’s actually very simple to use.
 I told my wife about it and her team is now using it to build videos.